Heaven in Judaism: Etymology

 The Hebrew word שָׁמַיִם šāmayīm, "heavens", is pluralized from Proto-Semitic *šamāy-.
 This renders שָׁמַיִם šāmayīm a plurale tantum, simultaneously singular and plural.
 Therefore, "heaven" and "heavens" may both be legitimate translations as determined by context.
+J. Edward Wright proposes that shamayim may share relatedness with the Akkadian shamu (sky), shamu(m) (rain) and sha-me (place of water).

 Description

 Exodus 24, Ezekiel 1, Isaiah 6, 2 Chronicles 18 and 1 Kings 22 describe God seated on a throne, with angels surrounding him.
 Exodus 24:10 describes a pavement made of sapphire or lapis lazuli.
 Ezekiel 1 describes a throne room made of angels and God's throne being seated on a flying angel.
 Isaiah 6 describes an altar standing before God's throne.
 2 Chronicles 18 and 1 Kings 22 describe angels to the right and the left of God, like prosecutors and defendants to the right and left of a judge in a bet din.
 Judaism interprets the visions symbolically, rather than as literal descriptions of heaven.

 The Biblical author pictured the earth as a globe of earth and water, with the heavens above and the underworld below.
 The raqiya (firmament), a solid inverted bowl above the earth, coloured blue by the cosmic ocean, kept the waters above the earth from flooding the world.
 From about 300 BCE a newer Greek model largely replaced the idea of a three-tiered cosmos; the newer view saw the earth as a sphere at the centre of a set of seven concentric heavens, one for each visible planet plus the sun and moon, with the realm of God in an eighth and highest heaven, but although several Jewish works from this period have multiple heavens, as do some New Testament works, none has exactly the formal Greek system.